Mission Design Considerations for the Tundra Constellation

 The geostationary orbit belt has become highly populated with communication satellites, making frequency allocations more challenging to obtain.
 An innovative solution to this problem may be provided by the recently proposed Tundra orbit constellation.
 The Tundra constellation uses three or more spacecraft in inclined geosynchronous orbits.
 The needed terrestrial coverage is obtained by proper orientation of each orbit relative to the constellation and by proper phasing of each satellite within its orbit.
 The nominal orbit design for the constellation should minimize any negative perturbation effects in order to provide affordable stationkeeping costs.
 This study describes an initial examination of the Tundra constellation given basic constraints.
 Mission design elements are first considered followed by a discussion of stationkeeping issues.
 Perturbation effects from thirdbody and geopotential sources are quantified and used to select nominal orbits that will provide the needed coverage and that can be maintained within reasonable fuel budgets. © 2002 by the author(s).

-M. J. Bruno and H. Pernicka, "Mission Design Considerations for the Tundra Constellation," AIAA/AAS Astrodynamics Specialist Conference and Exhibit, American Institute of Aeronautics and Astronautics (AIAA), Jan 2002.
+M. J. Bruno and H. J. Pernicka, "Mission Design Considerations for the Tundra Constellation," Proceedings of the AIAA/AAS Astrodynamics Specialist Conference and Exhibit (2002, Monterey, CA), American Institute of Aeronautics and Astronautics (AIAA), Aug 2002.

 Mechanical and Aerospace Engineering